 Thanks to the collaboration between the Venetian Ravagnan Gallery and the Municipality of Amalfi, Bruno Catalano's «Travellers» will “land” in the port of the Campania town, in an ideal twinning between the two ancient maritime republics that will compete in Venice on Saturday 3 June, along with Genoa and Pisa, in the traditional Palio remiero (rowing race).

-The four monumental works by Bruno Catalano, a French artist born in Morocco with Italian origins - represented exclusively for Italy by Galleria Ravagnan - will remain on the Amalfi waterfront until 30 September.
+The four monumental works by Bruno Catalano, a French artist born in Morocco with Italian origins - represented exclusively for Italy by Galleria Ravagnan - will remain on the Amalfi waterfront until the 5th of November.

 “In my work I seek movement and the expression of feelings; I make new forms emerge from inertia and manage to smooth them out to give them new life," says Catalano talking about his art.
 "Coming from Morocco, I too have travelled with suitcases full of memories that I represent so often in my works.
 They contain not only images but also life, my desires: my origins on the move”.